pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 ### Case insensitivity

 It is not explicitly mentioned in the RESP v2 documentation, but Redis treats commands and options as case insensitive.
-The following are valid: `get 1`, `GeT 1`, `set key value EX 1 nx`.
+The following examples are all valid: `get 1`, `GeT 1`, `set key value EX 1 nx`.

 In order to apply the same handling logic, we changed the keys in the `COMMANDS` constant to be lower case, and we always lower case the client input when attempting to find a handler for the command: